TL;DR

 A surprisingly engaging debate broke out on Hacker News this week over a topic that sounds trivial: how should a photo rotation button behave when you tap it multiple times quickly?

-Marcin Wichary's post "If you're a button, you have one job" uses this seemingly simple interaction to surface fundamental principles about responsive interface design - principles that remain just as relevant in 2026 as they were in the era of command-line interfaces.
+Marcin Wichary's post "If you're a button, you have one job" uses this seemingly simple interaction to surface fundamental principles about responsive interface design - principles that remain just as relevant in 2026 as they were in the era of command-line interfaces, and that show up repeatedly in our rundown of AI design slop patterns.

 Wichary compares how iPhone and Nothing Phone (Android) handle rapid taps on an image rotation button.
 He taps eight times quickly - which should return the image to its original orientation (8 x 90 degrees = 720 degrees = 2 full rotations).